edgecompsolutions/full-text-search/README.md

 Below is the example of full-text search, https://drive.google.com/file/d/1e3fQUoQnmoSvkXnmM73XGpnOC0YKz4YL/view?usp=sharing

 Data is indexed in JSON and images/documents will be stored in cost-effective cloud storage.
 Users could retrieve the images/documents through secured APIs.
-The search performance is fast!
+The search performance is fast than common database query!